Home » Las Vegas sportsbooks 2026 » Linq Sportsbook Review

 Most of the “living rooms” are open to guests to sit and watch the games during the week.
 Groups will rent and reserve these stations on NFL Sundays and for major championships — like March Madness and the Super Bowl.
 You can still watch the games on the big screens if you’re willing to stand behind these seating areas.

-Here are some of the sports bettors to bet on at the Linq Las Vegas sportsbook:
+Here are some of the sports bettors to bet on at Caesars Sportsbook at The Linq:

 Here are some of the bets available at the land-based Linq sportsbook: